william-galvin/atlas-chess/src/move_generator/move_generator.md

 Finally, we mask out the moves of our blocked attack that would be capturing our own pieces.

 # TODO:
-- Pawn moves
-- Sliding pieces (magic bitboards)
-- Perf test from many positions
+- Perf test from many positions + benchmark with build release
 - Benchmark with flamegraph (need to do on mac or digital ocean)
+- Optimizations: don't use 12 for every shift; multithreading